Updated on October 7, 2024

 How Much Does Double Jaw Surgery Cost?

 The cost of double jaw surgery depends largely on the type or extent of the surgery.
-By some estimates, it often costs between $20,000 to $40,000.
-This price usually includes consultations before surgery, the cost of the actual surgery, and follow-up care.
+The procedure can cost between $20,000 and $40,000.

 Alternative Treatment Options

 In some cases, certain treatments or devices may eliminate the need for jaw surgery.
+Alternative treatment options for jaw and teeth alignment problems include:

 • Braces, clear aligners, or retainers for uneven teeth or bite problems